-Sub-Indicator 0 1 2 3 4 Planning Standards for Public Space No planning standards for public space exist standards for public space exist but they do not ensure vibrant, safe Regulations consider climate and safety but they do not ensure vibrant public spaces, safe and accessible.
-Regulations consider climate, safety, ensure vibrant public spaces, safe and accessible for informal vendors.
-Regulations consider climate, safety, ensure vibrant public spaces, safe and accessible for women, children, people with disabilities and informal vendors.
+Sub-Indicator 0 1 2 3 4 Planning Standards for Public Space No planning standards for public space exist Regulations consider climate and safety but they do not ensure vibrant public spaces, safe and accessible.
+Regulations consider climate, safety, ensure vibrant public spaces, safe and accessible for informal vendors. accessible for